ankonzoid/artificio/image_rec/README.md

 Given a set of query images (user) and a set of inventory images (store inventory), we find the top-k similar inventory images that are the most 'similar' to the set of query images using an encoder to encode the images as a vector and perform kNN to find 'similar' images.

-Explicitly we:
+In this code algorithm we:

-* 1) Train an autoencoder with training images in the same domain as the inventory images
+1) Train an autoencoder with training images in the same domain as the inventory images

-* 2) Use the encoder to encode both the query images and the inventory images
+2) Use the encoder to encode both the query images and the inventory images

-* 3) Perform kNN (euclidean/cosine similarity) to find the nearest encoded inventory images to the encoded query images in the encoding space
+3) Perform kNN (euclidean/cosine similarity) to find the nearest encoded inventory images to the encoded query images in the encoding space

-* 4) Take the top-k closest encoding vectors as the top-k recommendations
+4) Take the top-k closest encoding vectors as the top-k recommendations

 Particularly for us, we use a convolutional autoencoder trained on 36 steakhouse food images (6 of each of regular steakhouse food items: steak, potato, french fries, salads, burger, asparagus), then make similar food recommendations based on the above algorithm.
 Below are results of querying test images of: